-Victoria Leeson, 43 from Doncaster
+Victoria Leeson, Doncaster

 In July 2004 my lovely Dad, Raym, complained of feeling lethargic and tired.
 He was 59, it was the end of the school term, he had started a new job in the last year, ran our little smallholding in a rural village in North Lincolnshire and had a 60 mile commute each day.
 We all thought he just needed a holiday and to slow down a bit.